livyazilim/livytodo/README.md

 Livytodo is a server-client architecture application that works independently of the operating system.
 Although it has a database dependency, the distributable version comes with an SQLite database.

+Our application, which has its own application framework, reaches the end user via HTML interface on the client side.
+Our application, whose business layer coding was developed with Python, simplifies the design of database applications with its additional functionalities.